carderne/carderne.github.io/_posts/2020-11-19-optimising-sampling.md

 *Quick note: I'm not trying to knock rasterstats, Pandas, GeoPandas, rasterio or anything.
 These are all great libraries that I use every day.
 But there's a time and place for everything.*

-{% include image.html url="/assets/images/2020/opt1-chart.png" description="Note that both axes are logarithmic.
-Each jump is 10x." %}
+{% include image.html url="/assets/images/2020/opt1-chart.png" description="Note that both axes are logarithmic, so each jump is 10x.
+I excluded some lines to make it a bit easier to read." %}

 I pushed the two fastest methods up to 1 million points, and the `recarray` approach continued to stay slightly ahead.
 When I put this into production with the final methods, it was able to read a year's worth of data for a million points points, with six variables and a huge 4D cube of data, in less than 3 seconds.